kaosat-dev/Blenvy/tools/bevy_blueprints/README.md

 - [ ] deal correctly with complex types
             CascadeShadowConfig: has an array/list
             ClusterConfig: one of the enum variants is an object
+- [ ] possibly allow Color to be an enum as it should be ?

 # Additional

     - update gltf_auto_export to take into account component metadata ? (might not be needed, except for "enabled" flag)